 Pros and Cons of Solo Travel

 Have you ever wanted to take a road trip to see the fall foliage, go to a Broadway play in New York City, or splurge on a vacation to Paris, but couldn’t find anyone to go with you?
 Solo travel is the answer!
-TIPS.
 Scroll down.
+For tips and recommended women friendly travel companies if you would like to join a group.

 Concerns about traveling alone